ZSECURE/zNmapParser/README.md

 ## Output

-The script prints the results to the console and saves them to an output file (if specified).
-The output is formatted as follows:
+The script prints the results to the console and saves them to an output folder (if specified).
+The terminal output is formatted as follows:
 ```
 <category>:
 <host>: <port>, <port>, ...